BAMresearch/2PP-TestArtifact/README.md

 General ideas behind the test artifact:

 * optimized for 2PP-DLW
-* should be fast and easy to analyse, preferably with optical microscopy or non-tilted scanning electron microscopy
+* should be fast and easy to analyse with optical microscopy or scanning electron microscopy without tilt.
 * short time to fabricate
 * include a reasonable amount of different features
 * bulk and small structures on the substrate